Goal setting… Some of us love it, some of us would rather pull our own teeth out.

 - Setting too many goals will be overwhelming and not achievable.
 Remember you’ve only got limited time and energy, and goal setting comes in between other elements in your life like school, study, family time, hobbies, sports, etc. Better to achieve a handful of good goals, than fail by doing 20 at once.

 We suggest you follow these 5 steps when setting goals:

-Find a quiet place, take a pen & paper, brainstorm.
+Find a quiet place, take a pen and paper, and brainstorm.
 List what’s important to you, what makes you happy, what lifetime ambitions you have, and don’t be afraid to put down things you think are impossible.

 Now we cull.
 Decide which of the goals appeal to you the most and genuinely reflect your interests and passions.
 Which ones are you happy to put to one side for now, and which ones do you want to focus on?
 Don’t discount goals because you think they’re impossible – keep those ones, as you might just start on them next year or when you’re older.

-Allocate a time-scale to each goal i.e. short term (in the next few weeks, months), medium (1-5 years), long term (5-10 years plus).
+Allocate a time-scale to each goal, i.e. short term (in the next few weeks, months), medium (1-5 years), or long term (5-10 years plus).
 When do you want to achieve them by?
-Some goals are better suited to the short term, like ‘completing the City 2 Surf’ probably doesn’t need to be a 5 year goal, and others are going to take 10 years or longer to bring to life
+Some goals are better suited to the short term – ‘completing the City 2 Surf’ probably doesn’t need to be a 5 year goal, and others are going to take 10 years or longer to bring to life.

 Lastly, you need to make a plan so you’ve got a map to follow on your journey.
 This step can be a bit tricky, and is where lots of people come unstuck, so we’ve gone over it in detail for you below.